MindCheck Tools: private mental health self-checks

 3-question brief alcohol screen used in primary care settings worldwide.

-CRAFFT Screening for Teens
+CRAFFT Youth Screening Information

-WHO ASSIST Substance Screening
+WHO ASSIST Information

 BAC Calculator